16 presentation tips to help you to stand out from the crowd

 1. Set a clear intention

 Long before you open your laptop to prepare your presentation, ask yourself how you want your audience to feel when you finish speaking.
 Informed and engaged isn’t enough.
-Create a strong emotional intention and craft your entire presentation around that feeling.

-To stand out from the crowd you have to accept and embrace the fact that you will be judged.
+To stand out from the crowd you have to accept the fact that you will be judged.
 Accepting that premise means you have to remember that your presentation is not about you.
 It’s about making a tangible difference to the lives of your audience.
 An ego based presentation will serve neither of you well.

 ‘The secret to happiness in public speaking is to let go of your ego and realize that the presentation isn’t about you speaking.
 It’s about the audience hearing something.’
 Dr. Nick Morgan